|Nutritional Guidelines (per serving)|

 We love this recipe as a way to use up leftover chicken and ham.
 The casserole makes a great dish all on its own with some crusty bread and is especially good when served over pasta or with a tasty salad for something a little lighter.

-- Serving suggestion: serve over pasta, or with a salad
+For serving (optional): over pasta or with a salad

 Gather the ingredients.
 Preheat oven to 350 F.

 Place the flour and butter in a medium saucepan over medium heat and cook, stirring constantly, for 2 to 3 minutes to make a simple roux.

 Add the milk and cook, whisking constantly, over medium heat until the sauce is thickened.
 If the sauce is too thick, then add a little milk at a time, as needed until the consistency is thick enough to be a pourable sauce.